andrew/ultimate-awesome/README.md

 - [Awesome-Multi-Modal-Dialog](https://github.com/Yuco-Z/Awesome-Multi-Modal-Dialog) - [Paperlist] Awesome paper list of multimodal dialog, including methods, datasets and metrics.
 - [flipper-zero-awesome](https://github.com/123fzero/flipper-zero-awesome) - Curated Flipper Zero app catalog with the best Flipper Zero apps, plugins, games, tools, and community resources from official and community sources.
 - [awesome-webflow](https://github.com/aleksandarbasara/awesome-webflow) - A curated list of awesome Webflow tutorials, templates, websites, and other resources.
+- [awesome-osc](https://github.com/amir-arad/awesome-osc) - A curated list of useful open-sound-control applications, libraries, resources and shiny things.
+- [awesome-protein-analysis-on-aws](https://github.com/aws-samples/awesome-protein-analysis-on-aws) - A curated list of resources for protein analysis on AWS.
 - [awesome-frontend-resources](https://github.com/baspinarenes/awesome-frontend-resources) - A list of awesome Frontend resources.
 - [awesome-performance-engineering](https://github.com/be-next/awesome-performance-engineering) - A curated, opinionated collection of tools and resources dedicated to Performance Engineering, covering both Observability and Performance Testing.
 - [awesome-nsfw-ai-list](https://github.com/bestailist/awesome-nsfw-ai-list) - A curated list of NSFW AI tools and resources, including AI girlfriend and other NSFW artificial intelligence applications.
 This list aims to provide an overview of cutting-edge NSFW AI technologies for developers, researchers, and enthusiasts interested in this emerging field.